rabbitmq/rabbitmq-website/tutorials/tutorial-one-dotnet-stream.md

 ...
 ```
 The entry point of the stream .NET client is the `StreamSystem`.
-It deals with stream management and the creation of publisher and consumer instances.
+It is used for configuration of RabbitMQ stream publishers, stream consumers, and streams themselves.

-It abstracts the socket connection, and takes care of
-protocol version negotiation and authentication and so on for us.
-Here
+It abstracts the socket connection, and takes care of protocol version negotiation and authentication and so on for us.

-we connect to a RabbitMQ node on the local machine - hence the
+This tutorial assumes that stream publishers and consumer connect to a RabbitMQ node running locally, that is, on _localhost_.
-_localhost_.
-If we wanted to connect to a node on a different
-machine we'd simply specify its hostname or IP address on the `StreamSystemConfig`.
+To connect to a node on a different machine, simply specify target hostname or IP addresson the `StreamSystemConfig`.

-Next we create a Producer.
+Next let's create a Producer.

-To send, we must declare a stream for us to send to; then we can publish a message
+The producer will also declare a stream it will publish messages to and then publish a message:
-to the stream:

 ```csharp
 ...